-The Arcus 7 will normally recover quickly and automatically from a front stall, but reinflation can be assisted by light symmetrical brake input.
-In the case of extreme front stalls across the entire wing chord, the wing tips may move forward making the glider form a U-shape.
-Again, recovery is by light symmetrical braking on both sides, but care must be taken that both wing ends return to normal flight evenly.
+The Nexus will normally recover quickly and automatically from a front stall.
+Reinflation can be assisted by light symmetrical brake input on both sides.
+In the case of extreme front stalls across the entire wing chord, the wing tips may move forward, making the glider form a U-shape.
+Again, recovery is by light symmetrical braking on both sides.
+Care must be taken when doing this that both wing ends return to normal flight evenly.